-ii.
+iii.
 Foreign Entities

-If a foreign entity applies for funding as a prime recipient, it must designate in the Full Application a subsidiary or affiliate that qualifies as a domestic entity to be the prime recipient.
+Foreign entities, whether for-profit or otherwise, are eligible to apply for funding under this FOA.
+Other than as provided in the "Individuals" or "Domestic Entities" sections above, all prime recipients receiving funding under this FOA must be incorporated (or otherwise formed) under the laws of a state or territory of the United States and have a physical location for business operations in the United States.
+If a foreign entity applies for funding as a prime recipient, it must designate in the Full Application a subsidiary or affiliate incorporated (or otherwise formed) under the laws of a state or territory of the United States to be the prime recipient.
 The Full Application must state the nature of the corporate relationship between the foreign entity and domestic subsidiary or affiliate.

-Foreign entities may request a waiver of the requirement to designate a subsidiary or affiliate that qualifies as a domestic entity to be the prime recipient in the Full Application (i.e., a foreign entity may request that it remains the prime recipient on an award).
+Foreign entities may request a waiver of the requirement to designate a subsidiary in the United States as the prime recipient in the Full Application (i.e., a foreign entity may request that it remains the prime recipient on an award).
 To do so, the applicant must submit an explicit written waiver request in the Full Application.
-Likewise, if the applicant seeks to include a foreign entity as a subrecipient, the applicant must submit a separate explicit written waiver request in the Full Application for each proposed foreign subrecipient.

-Appendix C lists the necessary information that must be included in a request to waive this requirement.
+Appendix B lists the necessary information that must be included in a request to waive this requirement.
 The applicant does not have the right to appeal EERE's decision concerning a waiver request.